 - •Local anesthesia over the area to be incised (top of the abscess) - •Local field block placing lidocaine around the periphery of the entire wound (to be demonstrated in workshop).
-This can involve multiple injections which can be painful, so attention to minimizing needlesticks while administering enough local anesthetic is essential. - •Oral or parenteral pain medication or anxiolytics
+This can involve multiple injections which can be painful, so attention to minimizing needlesticks while administering adequate local anesthetic is essential. - •Oral or parenteral pain medication or anxiolytics

-• Wound cleansing: Although this is not a classically 'sterile' procedure entering a pus and bacteria filled area, it is prudent to prepare the wound with a commercially available skin preparation to limit the introduction of bacteria: some examples being alcohol, chlorhexidine or betadine
+• Wound cleansing: Although this is not a classically 'sterile' procedure (entering a pus/bacteria filled cavity) it is prudent to prepare the wound with a commercially available skin preparation to limit the introduction of other bacteria: some examples being alcohol, chlorhexidine or betadine